libxsmm/libxsmm/samples/transpose/README.md

 ./transpose_opentuner.py --no-dups 7168 8192 6
 ```

-The tuning script uses the environment variables `LIBXSMM_XCOPY_M` and `LIBXSMM_XCOPY_N`, which are internal to LIBXSMM.
-These variables are used to request a specific tiling-scheme inside of LIBXSMM's `libxsmm_otrans_omp` routine.
+The tuning script uses the environment variables `LIBXSMM_TCOPY_M` and `LIBXSMM_TCOPY_N`, which are internal to LIBXSMM.
+These variables are used to adjust certain thresholds in `libxsmm_otrans` or to request a specific tiling-scheme inside of the `libxsmm_otrans_omp` routine.